kshen3778/seqenv/README.md

 * Can marine bacteria be recruited from freshwater sources and the air? `doi:10.1038/ismej.2014.89`

 ### Development installation
 This chapter shows you how to get a development install that makes it easier to contribute to and change `seqenv` to suit your needs.
-If you cannot get a functional installation set up, contact the authors.
+If you cannot get a functional installation set up, feel free to contact the authors.

 ##### Step 1: Cloning the repository
 Here you will download a copy of the code and place it somewhere in your home directory.